High-throughput ab initio reaction mechanism exploration in the cloud with automated multi-reference validation: Computational Methodology

 \subsection{Molecular structure generation}

 The reaction network was initialized by two catalyst structures, the H$_2$-loaded catalyst and the empty catalyst (see Figure~\ref{fig:ath_cycle_lewis_minimal}).
 Additionally, isopropanol and acetophenone were added as nodes to the reaction network.
-Based on these four starting compounds, possible elementary steps were explored with development versions of \textsc{SCINE Chemoton}\cite{Moritz2022,unsleber2022}.
+Based on these four starting compounds, possible elementary steps were explored with development versions of \textsc{SCINE Chemoton}\cite{Moritz2022,unsleber2022} (\textit{cf.}, the step ``Reaction Exploration'' in Figure~\ref{fig:cloud_architecture}).

-The raw data for this structure optimization were obtained with \textsc{Turbomole} 7.4.1\cite{turbomole, Ahlrichs1989} in its shared-memory parallelized version as the backend program.
+The raw data for this exploration were obtained with \textsc{Turbomole} 7.4.1\cite{turbomole, Ahlrichs1989} in its shared-memory parallelized version as the backend program.
 DFT calculations with the PBE exchange--correlation functional\cite{Perdew1996, Perdew1997} and Ahlrichs' def2-SVP basis set\cite{Weigend2005} for all atoms were supplemented by semi-classical D3 dispersion corrections\cite{Grimme2010} (with the Becke--Johnson damping function\cite{Grimme2011}).
 The resolution-of-the-identity density fitting approximation was invoked, alongside with the corresponding auxiliary basis sets\cite{Weigend2006}.
 All calculations were carried out for isolated molecules (\textit{i.e.}, modeling the gas phase) without point group symmetry restrictions, \textit{i.e.}, in C\textsubscript{1} point group symmetry.
 We note, however, that a dielectric continuum model can be easily turned on.

 Initially, only electronic energies are considered in the exploration process.
 Thermal corrections for energies of all structures can, however, be automatically generated by \textsc{Chemoton} if requested.
 Here, we will show the Gibbs free energy pathways (obtained with PBE-D3BJ/def2-SVP for the harmonic frequencies in the standard particle-in-the-box harmonic-oscillator rigid-rotor approximation) for the catalytic cycle in section \ref{maincycle}.
 Second-order derivatives of the electronic energy with respect to the nuclear Cartesian coordinates, \textit{i.e.}, nuclear Hessians, were calculated for transition states in order to validate them in an automated fashion.